eic/irt/README.md

 - build with `buildIRT.sh`
   - output directories are `build` and `install`
   - run `buildIRT.sh clean` for a clean build (`rm -r build install`)

+### Simulation

+- `simulate_erich.py` to run a test simulation
+  - run with no arguments for usage guide
+  - writes a macro file to `sim/macro/` and runs `npsim`
+  - simulation output tree written to `sim/out/`
+  - IRT geometry config file written to `sim/irtgeo/`